Webhook (v2)

 Webhook config

-An unique descriptive name needs to be provided for a Webhook trigger.
+An unique descriptive name must be provided for a Webhook trigger.

 Authentication

-Optionally the endpoint can be secured, using one of the following authentication method.
+Optionally the endpoint can be secured using one of the following authentication methods.

 Basic

-An User name and a Password needs to be specified.
-When calling this endpoint, an authentication header needs to be provided as described at the following link
+A User name and Password must be specified.
+When calling this endpoint, an authentication header must be provided as described in the IETF document The 'Basic' HTTP Authentication Scheme

 U4IDS (connected)